 It all began in 1903 with two ladies and one dream

-1903 - 1940's
+1903 - 1920's

-1940's - 1980's
+1940's - 1960's

 1980's - 2000's

+Tradition meets modern!
 Finally after 80 years the Tea House's wooden veranda became in dire need of repair and with the upkeep becoming very costly.
 The old wooden veranda was replaced with with a more modern, solid, round arcade veranda.
 The new verandah with it’s attractive arches, the Tea House could now comfortably seat 100 people in the pleasant & peaceful surroundings but still retain the Tea House old world charm.
 As times where changing the Archers soon realised the importance of making the Tea house more family friendly by extending the offerings and introducing a morning coffee, lunch, afternoon & high teas and evening grills menu.
 Now fully licensed it had became truly much more then just a Tea house.
-The Archers final improvement (A stone fireplace) was made in the early 80’s to give the tea house a "country club feel"
+The Archers final improvement (A stone fireplace) was made in the early 80’s to give the tea house a "country club.

 2000's - 2020's